Dark Rainbow

 Q: Do you need a weed grinder to make edibles?

-A weed grinder can help you fine-tune the consistency of your flower, but you don’t necessarily need one; breaking up the decarbed cannabis with your hands can work just as well.
+A weed grinder can help you fine-tune the consistency of your flower, but you don’t necessarily need one; breaking up the cannabis with your hands can work too.

 Q: My edibles aren’t working for me.
 What’s going on?

-A: If you aren’t noticing any psychoactive effects after enjoying homemade edibles, it’s possible that you didn’t fully decarb your flower.
+A: If you aren’t noticing any psychoactive effects after enjoying homemade edibles, there was an error in the prep process.

 Q: How do I make my edibles stronger?